rodrigorpo/The-Web-Developer-Bootcamp-rpo/README.md

 ## Acknowledgments

-* Colt Steele from made this course!
+* Colt Steele for made this course!
 * Inspiration to be a frontend-developer!